Illusory free speech

-We know of Google’s craven submission to Chinese authorities in censoring certain words and historical data, but it quit the huge Chinese market for those reasons.
 The owners of Twitter gave no reason for the suspension or the reinstatement of Wings.
 They acted as über-editors.
 Twitter and Facebook – that censored a Vietnam war photograph not once but three times – have become the most powerful editors on the planet.
 This is a deeply worrying development.

 The famous 1972 photograph of a group of people running away from a US napalm attack, one naked little girl in their midst, the skin on her back scorched and peeling, appeared in an essay on Aftenposten’s Facebook page, (Norway’s largest circulating newspaper) in an article about photographs that altered public opinion.